DexKit/dexkit-js-2024/content/blog/a-conversation-with-ken-from-dexkit-community.md

 ![WebSafe colors](https://dexkit.com/wp-content/uploads/websafecolors.png)

-Web Safe Colors NFT Collection

-#### How did you first come across DexKit products, and what made you choose them for your NFT projects?
+### How did you first come across DexKit products, and what made you choose them for your NFT projects?

 The story I tell above was only the very beginning and how I got started in this ecosystem.
 After a year or so, and many ups and downs using the WAX chain, I discovered OpenSea.
 I had been looking for another system to use, and after doing a bunch of research, that is where I settled.
 I collected a whole lot of stuff.
 Learned the ins and outs of how people use that system, and all the chains it supports.
 I then created a couple of my own collections.
 4 of them, as it turns out now.
 Including a [Polygon Matic version of the Web Safe Colors](https://opensea.io/collection/dp-websafecolors).